svorkoetter/GPIOKey/README.md

 ensure the pin is high when a button is not pressed, the internal pull-up resistors are required.

-The following invocation of GPIOKey supports the above scenario, with a 20 minute screen blanking timeout:
+The following invocation of `gpiokey` supports the above scenario, with a 20 minute screen blanking timeout:

     gpiokey 20 23 ~ + Left 25 ~ + Right